Spiro Agnew: 1970: Protesters and midterm elections

 Nixon's agenda had been impeded by the fact that Congress was controlled by Democrats and he hoped to take control of the Senate in the 1970 midterm elections.
 Worried that Agnew was too divisive a figure, Nixon and his aides initially planned to restrict Agnew's role to fundraising and the giving of a standard stump speech that would avoid personal attacks.
 The president believed that appealing to white, middle- and lower-class voters on social issues would lead to Republican victories in November.
 He planned not to do any active campaigning, but to remain above the fray and let Agnew campaign as spokesman for the Silent Majority.

 On September 10 in Springfield, Illinois, speaking on behalf of Republican Senator Ralph Smith, Agnew began his campaign, which would be noted for harsh rhetoric and memorable phrases.
 Agnew attacked the "pusillanimous pussyfooting" of the liberals, including those in Congress, who Agnew said cared nothing for the blue- and white-collar workers, the "Forgotten Man of American politics".
 Addressing the California Republican Convention in San Diego, Agnew targeted "the nattering nabobs of negativism.
-They have formed their own 4-H Club—the 'Hopeless, Hysterical, Hypochondriacs of History'."
-He warned that candidates of any party who espoused radical views should be voted out, a reference to New York Senator Charles Goodell, who was on the ballot that November, and who opposed the Vietnam War.
+They who have formed their own 4-H Club—the 'Hopeless, Hysterical, Hypochondriacs of History'."
+He warned that candidates of any party that espoused radical views should be voted out, a reference to New York Senator Charles Goodell, who was on the ballot that November, and who opposed the Vietnam War.
 Believing that the strategy was working, Nixon met with Agnew at the White House on September 24, and urged him to continue.